Shevdeyash/Smartmeter/README.md

 2. Integrate relay modules for appliance control.
 3. Upload firmware (e.g., using Arduino IDE) that sends data to Firebase.

+👏 Credits
+Built with passion during a hackathon by Master Yash and his team.

 ### 🌐 Web Dashboard
 1. Clone this repository:
    ```bash